 The service engine soon light can illuminate for a lot of reasons.
 But in all cases, it means that some kind of repair has to be done to the vehicle.
 Only deleting the trouble codes without fixing the actual problem will trigger the same code after a few minutes.

 The most common reasons why a service engine light illuminates on a dashboard are:

 - Scheduled Service.
 By schedule service, I mean scheduled oil change or other fluids.
-This also goes for maintenance items like an air filter, fuel filter, etc.
+This also goes for maintenance items like an air filters, fuel filters, etc.

 - O2 (oxygen) Sensor Failure.
-The engine is equipped with a lot of sensors including a mass airflow sensor, engine speed sensor, spark knock sensor, the O2 sensor, and more.
-The Oxygen sensor monitors how much oxygen exits the vehicle and determines if the combustion was efficient (correct air to fuel ratio).
+The engine is equipped with a lot of sensors including a mass airflow sensor, engine speed sensor, spark knock sensor, O2 sensor, and more.
+The Oxygen sensor monitors how much oxygen exits the vehicle and determines if the combustion was efficient (correct air-to-fuel ratio).
 When the O2 sensor malfunctions, the service engine soon light will come up.

 - Spark Plugs Need Replacing.
 Spark plugs have a lifespan of about 30,000 to 100,000 miles, depending on the material they are made out of.
 When they go bad, it can cause a lack of acceleration, misfiring, hard starts, rough idle, and an illuminated service engine soon light.

 - Faulty Catalytic Converter.
 The catalytic converter has the purpose of filtering out exhaust gases and making them less harmful.
 Dealing with exhaust gasses constantly takes a toll on the catalytic converter which fails eventually.
 A faulty catalytic converter will trigger the service engine soon light.